webwriter-app/webwriter/docs/creatingpackages.md

 ```

 ### Step 3: Initializing your package
 Use npm to initialize the package.
-In the interactive prompt, the package name should be left as the directory name from step 1 (default), the entry point should be your main file from step 2, and one of the keywords *must* be `webwriter`.
+In the interactive prompt, the package name should be left as the directory name from step 1 (default), the entry point should be your main file from step 2, and one of the keywords *must* be `webwriter-widget`.

 ```sh
 cd ww-coolwidget